mgrignoli/mgrignoli.github.io/src/content/blog/lecture6.md

 ![blog placeholder](/blackberry.jpg)

-The BlackBerry was once the go-to device for professionals, known for its physical keyboard and secure messaging.
+The BlackBerry was once the go-to device for professionals, known for its physical keyboard and secure messaging, (<a href="https://www.theguardian.com/technology/2023/oct/15/blackberry-smartphone-status-symbol-then-crashed-and-burned">this article of the guardian</a> will give you good insight).
 However, several factors contributed to its decline:

 1. **Failure to Innovate:** BlackBerry stuck with its physical keyboard and resisted the shift towards full touchscreens.
 This reluctance to innovate left it lagging behind competitors who embraced touchscreen technology, providing users with a more versatile interface.